Valeinsivaa/valeinsiva-mod/README.md

-moderasyon botu made by valeinsiva beş fix
+moderasyon botu made by valeinsiva

+fix beş project